herb-kuta-lge/meta-ros/README.md

   executable.

 ## Change Log

+### Revision 15
+- Force push to `[thud-draft]` to publish part 1 of the implementation of layer version 3 of `meta-ros`.
+If you have been building from the `[thud-draft]` branch, please start again from scratch as soon as you can.
+To allow you to transition, a branch `[legacy-v2-draft]` has been created from the previous `[thud-draft]`.
+Its files will not be changed.
+- Update the XXX instructions for the changes lv3 XXX.
+- Add a note that `ROS_COMMON_ARTIFACTS` can not be a symlink.
+- As `[morty-draft]` was removed long ago, drop the references to it.

 ### Revision 14
 - Clarify various portions of the build instructions so as to be clearer for those unfamiliar with OpenEmbedded.